deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 and involve [ongoing usable security research into federated messaging systems](https://passthesalt.ubicast.tv/videos/always-more-secure-analyzing-user-migrations-to-federated-e2ee-messaging-apps-trimmed/).
 The protocol and cryptography experts accept to be constrained in their designs which must fit actual UI and UX goals, not the other way round.
-And providing smoothly distributed upgrading across the ecosystem is a key UX goal if there is any.
+And providing smoothly distributed upgrading across the ecosystem is a key UX goal, if there ever was one.

 Fourth, luck.
 We may have been just lucky, all things considered :)